Outreach visit to the centre October 2023

 Offa’s Dyke Association Outreach

-Welcome to this Offa’s Dyke Association WordPress site dedicated to Outreach.
+Welcome to this Offa’s Dyke Association WordPress site dedicated to our archaeology, history and heritage Outreach.

 Generically this site is dedicated to our Outreach for schools, clubs and groups, etc. however we also carry out outreach to local groups and clubs as well as local communities if necessary with resources and talks including oral histories, local photography and “History Pins”, stories, anecdotes, history, heritage and guidance on how folks can monitor and protect Offa’s Dyke and Wat’s Dyke all of which feeds into projects in and around the Offa’s Dyke Association and Centre.